RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 1. In Application Explorer view, right-click the Bankdemo project and click **Properties**.
 2. Expand **Rocket Software** and then click **Build Path**.
 3. Click the **Dependency Paths** tab and ensure **Type** is set to **COBOL Copybook Paths**.
-4. Select the check box in front of **Bankdemo/copybook**.
+4. Check the check box in front of **Bankdemo/copybook**.
 5. Click the **Build Precedence** tab and click **Deselect All** in the right side of the dialog box.

     You do not need to compile all source files for this demonstration, so you only need to enable some of the folders on this page.

-6. Select the check boxes for the following folders:
+6. Check the check boxes for the following folders:
     -   **Bankdemo/bms/cobol**
     -   **Bankdemo/cobol/core**
     -   **Bankdemo/cobol/data/vsam**